szamon/DrumMachine/README.md

-This app resembles MPC and allows you to play some samples.
-You are welcome to try ^_^ Created in react
+This SPA resembles MPC and allows you to play some samples.
+You are welcome to try ^_^
+Tech:
+HTML,
+CSS,
+JS,
+ReactJS